ecohealthalliance/annie/README.md

-# Annie the annotator
+# EpiTator

-Annotators for extracting epidemiologic information from text.
+Annotators for extracting epidemiological information from text.

 ## Architecture

-Annie provides the following classes for organizing annotations.
+EpiTator provides the following classes for organizing annotations.

 AnnoDoc - The document being annotated.
 The AnnoDoc links to the tiers of annotations applied to it.